Quasar: Properties

 Since quasars exhibit all the properties common to other active galaxies such as Seyfert galaxies, the emission from quasars can be readily compared to those of smaller active galaxies powered by smaller supermassive black holes.
 To create a luminosity of 1040 watts (the typical brightness of a quasar), a supermassive black hole would have to consume the material equivalent of 10 solar masses per year.
-The brightest known quasars devour 1000 solar masses of material every year.
-The largest known is estimated to consume matter equivalent to 10 Earths per second.
+The brightest known quasars devour 1,000 solar masses of material every year (equivalent to 10 Earths per second).
 Quasar luminosities can vary considerably over time, depending on their surroundings.
 Since it is difficult to fuel quasars for many billions of years, after a quasar finishes accreting the surrounding gas and dust, it becomes an ordinary galaxy.

 Radiation from quasars is partially "nonthermal" (i.e., not due to black-body radiation), and approximately 10% are observed to also have jets and lobes like those of radio galaxies that also carry significant (but poorly understood) amounts of energy in the form of particles moving at relativistic speeds.
 Extremely high energies might be explained by several mechanisms (see Fermi acceleration and Centrifugal mechanism of acceleration).
 Quasars can be detected over the entire observable electromagnetic spectrum, including radio, infrared, visible light, ultraviolet, X-ray and even gamma rays.
 Most quasars are brightest in their rest-frame ultraviolet wavelength of 121.6 nm Lyman-alpha emission line of hydrogen, but due to the tremendous redshifts of these sources, that peak luminosity has been observed as far to the red as 900.0 nm, in the near infrared.
 A minority of quasars show strong radio emission, which is generated by jets of matter moving close to the speed of light.
-When viewed downward, these appear as blazars and often have regions that seem to move away from the center faster than the speed of light (superluminal expansion).
-This is an optical illusion due to the properties of special relativity.
+When viewed downward, these appear as blazars and often have regions that seem to move away from the center faster than the speed of light (superluminal expansion).This is an optical illusion due to the properties of special relativity.

 Quasar redshifts are measured from the strong spectral lines that dominate their visible and ultraviolet emission spectra.
 These lines are brighter than the continuous spectrum.
-They exhibit Doppler broadening corresponding to mean speed of several percent of the speed of light.
+They exhibit Doppler broadening corresponding to a mean speed of several percent of the speed of light.
 Fast motions strongly indicate a large mass.
 Emission lines of hydrogen (mainly of the Lyman series and Balmer series), helium, carbon, magnesium, iron and oxygen are the brightest lines.
 The atoms emitting these lines range from neutral to highly ionized, leaving it highly charged.
 This wide range of ionization shows that the gas is highly irradiated by the quasar, not merely hot, and not by stars, which cannot produce such a wide range of ionization.